servo-php/fluidxml/documents/ReadMe.md

 ```

 And interoperability with existing **DOMDocument** and **SimpleXML** is simply magic.<br/>
-Import them or inject them in any point of the FluidXML document just like that.
+Import them or inject them in any point of the FluidXML flow just like that.

 ```php
 fluidify($domdocument)